strongloop/strongloop.com2/_posts/2018-11-28-how-we-built-self-hosted-rest-api-explorer.md

 - The route executes the express Router where static assets were mounted; i.e.  the sequence action `invoke` runs express routing to handle static assets.

-- When no static asset matched the requested URL, then the route throws `HttpError.NotFound`, i.e. the sequence action `invoke` throws the 404 error
+- When no static asset matched the requested URL, then the route throws `HttpError.NotFound`, i.e. the sequence action `invoke` throws the 404 error.

-Both problems of the initial implementation were solved ✅
+Both problems of the initial implementation were solved. ✅

 ### Serving a Dynamic HTML File